Pulitzier/parsing_url/README.md

 Libraries:
 - pry (alternative to irb)
-- byebug (for debugging; pry-byebug adds some comands to pry)
+- byebug (for debugging; pry-byebug adds some commands to pry)

 Frameworks:
 - Rails